 What is Physiology and what does a Physiologist do?

-Physiology is a medical treatment and a detailed study of the anatomy of the body organs and their cells, this treatment aims at preventing chronic diseases and providing physical health benefits suffering from injuries.
+Physiology is a medical treatment and a detailed study of the anatomy of the body’s organs and their cells, this treatment aims at preventing chronic diseases and providing physical health benefits suffering from injuries.
 It treats diseases like obesity, cardiovascular diseases, and diabetes.

 Physiologist responsibilities are:

-- Monitor and record patients’ health and medical performance while exercising and under medication, make thorough observations over time to deliver results to the physician.
+- Monitor and record patients’ health and medical performance while exercising and under medication, and make thorough observations over time to deliver results to the physician.

 - Performing tests to evaluate physical and mental stress levels.